 When using this rebuildable design, the plan file is not persisted as a permanent entity.
 Instead, the plan file serves as a temporary input form, as a means for the user to input data to be saved to the database.
-When the user closes the plan file, the file itself is not saved.
-This means that any data that needs to be retained for future use must be saved to the database so it can be retrieved later, because the data will not be saved in the file.
+This means that any data that needs to be retained for future use must be saved to the database so it can be retrieved later, because the data will not be persisted in the file.